gmfdevops/interview/README.md

 # GMF Interview Assessment
 You must **not** share this assessment directly on public forums for help.
 However you are free to use any resources available on the internet to complete the tasks.

-Pick one of the below assessments, perform it to completion, and after completion email it to (ToDo).
+Pick one of the below assessments, perform it to completion, and after completion email it to the addresses provided by your recruiter.

-Each of these assessments coorelates to a different job role.
+Each of these assessments correlates to a different job role.
 Do the one that you have the most interest in.
 Feel free to do multiple if you like.

 ## Assessment 1: Brain teaser and docker skills assessment
 ### Part 1: Coding the brain teaser